 How has your solution dealt with Microsoft updates, has this interrupted the Torsion service in the past?

-Updates from Microsoft happen frequently, particularly with Office 365 – they add and change functionality all the time.
+Updates from Microsoft happen frequently, particularly with Microsoft 365 – they add and change functionality all the time.

 What industry awards has Torsion achieved acknowledging the improved security compliance and governance?